chung-leong/react-seq/doc/manageEvents.md

 Upon fulfillment the promise `eventual.click` vanishes.
 Accessing `eventual.click` again would create a new, unfulfilled promise, waiting for `on.click` to be called.

-When `on.click` is called and there is no code awaiting `eventual.click`, the event simply goes ignored.
+When `on.click` is called and there is no code awaiting `eventual.click`, the event would go ignored.
 You can change this behavior using [`important`](./important.md).

 Error objects are treated like any other values.
 You can force the rejection of a promise using [`throwing`](./throwing.md).

-Generally, you'd access a handler and then await on a promise.
-The handler gets created before the promise.
-While this ordering is not required, the event manager will issue an warning (if warning is turned on) as there is a high chance the scenario is due to a typo.

-## Fulfillment Value Binding
+## Fulfillment value binding

-The fulfillment values of promises created by `eventual` are the argument passed to their handlers.
-Most often they will be event objects.
-You can make a promise return specific values with the help of `bind`:
+The fulfillment values of promises created by `eventual` are the arguments passed to their handlers.
+They will often be event objects.
+You can make a promise return a specific value with the help of `bind`:

 ```js
 yield (